-Applications for this post will be considered by a selection committee containing representatives from the Faculty of History (including from the Department of History of Art) and Worcester College, as well as from the Humanities Division and/or an external expert.
+Applications for this post will be considered by a selection committee containing representatives from both the Faculty of History (including from the Department of History of Art) and Wadham College.
 The selection committee is responsible for conducting all aspects of the recruitment and selection process; it does not, however, have the authority to make the final decision as to who should be appointed.
 The final decision will be made by the Humanities Divisional Board and confirmed by the College on the basis of a recommendation made by the selection committee.
 No offer of appointment will be valid, therefore, until and unless the recommendation has been approved by both the Divisional Board and the College's Governing Body, and a formal contractual offer has been made.